pederOverland/im-cache/README.md

 # im-cache
-im-cache is asimple and naive in-memory object cache.
+im-cache is a simple and naive in-memory object cache.

 ## Install
 npm install im-cache